 Use our e-consult system at the top of the page - you will get a response the same day - this is the option the doctors would prefer you to use if possible.

 Call us and let us know what you need.
 A doctor or nurse will call you back and video consultations are available too.
 If you call and our lines are busy, you can send us an email on NEHFCCG.OHG@nhs.net and a Receptionist will call you back.

-All face to face appointments are currently happening at Yateley Medical Centre.
-Patients with Coronavirus symptoms will be seen in our "Hot Zone", separate from other non-symptomatic patients.
+Face to face appointments are currently happening at Yateley Medical Centre and Hartley Corner Surgery.
+Patients with Coronavirus symptoms will be seen in our "Hot Zone" at Yateley Medical Centre, separate from other non-symptomatic patients.

-Please do not come into the practice without an appointment.
+Please do not come into any off our sites without an appointment.

 All patients who need to be seen face to face should arrive wearing a face covering, to help keep staff and other patients safe.

 - Post your request into our post boxes at any of our sites

 - Email us on NEHFCCG.OHG@nhs.net